plone/training/theming/ttw-advanced-2.rst

    When being distributed, Plone themes are packaged as zip files.
    A theme should be structured such that there is only one top level directory in the root of the zip file.

-   By convention the directory should contain your :file:`index.html`, the supporting files (CSS, javascript and other files) may be in subdirectories.
+   By convention the directory should contain your :file:`index.html`, the supporting files (CSS, JavasSript and other files) may be in subdirectories.

 #.
 To get started `download a copy of the New Age theme as a zip file <https://codeload.github.com/BlackrockDigital/startbootstrap-new-age/zip/master>`_.
    Then upload it to the theme controlpanel.